louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####RSA

 #Symmetric key cryptosystems

+###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
+(The explanation can either be text or a diagram).
+Explain how a message authentication code (MAC) can be created using AES in CBC mode.
+Why is this mode suitable for creating a MAC

 ###Describe the general structure of a symmetric cryptographic system.
 Describe the general structure of a public key cryptography system.
 Compare the two types of systems, discussing the advantages and disadvantages and discuss how the two systems can be combined.